How to Apply

 Please plan ahead; there is a two-week delay between when students test and when their test scores are available to educational institutions, and it can take up to six weeks for hard copy and electronic documents to be received and uploaded into our system.
-UO Admissions, Registrar’s Office, Graduate School, and Philosophy Department staff cannot accurately confirm receipt of materials by telephone or email.
-Please allow a few business days for hard copy application materials to be handled.
-Applicants are advised to check the receipt of application materials and the status of their applications by logging back into GradWeb with the same login name and password credentials that were created for the online application.
+UO Admissions, Registrar’s Office, Graduate School, and Philosophy Department staff cannot accurately confirm which hard copy or electronic documents have or have not been received; applicants are advised to check the receipt of application materials and the status of their graduate program applications by logging back into GradWeb with the same login name and password credentials that were created for the online application.
 Admission decisions are posted on the Application Status screen as they are made (usually in late February/early March).

 Prospective graduate students may apply either for the Master’s program or to the Doctoral program.
-The Department offers Graduate Teaching Fellowships to all entering doctoral students.
-Selected master’s students are occasionally given term-long Graduate Teaching Fellowships when there is a need for additional teaching assistants and funding is available.
+The Department offers Graduate Employment to all entering doctoral students.
+Selected master’s students are occasionally given term-long Graduate Employment when there is a need for additional teaching assistants and funding is available.
 For more information on funding, click here.

 People apply to the Master’s program for one of the following reasons: (1) they desire a master’s degree as their terminal degree in philosophy; (2) they want to use the master’s degree to strengthen their preparation in philosophy for later application to another doctoral program.
 Students completing the MA at the University of Oregon should not expect to have an advantage in applying to our PhD program.
 We do not typically admit students from our own MA program into our doctoral program.
 Most of those applying to our PhD program wish to teach philosophy at the university level, and/or do research at a research institution.

 Application Packet Content / GPA and Test Score Information

-The following materials are required for a complete application for either the MA or the PhD programs.
+The following materials are required to complete an application for either the MA or the PhD programs.

 - A brief personal statement explaining your philosophical background and specific philosophical interests.
 Please use this opportunity to give us some sense of how you think philosophically, who you are as a person, and why the University of Oregon is the right department for you.
 This helps the department’s faculty decide whether UO is the most appropriate philosophy department for the applicant’s goals.